Kratom Overdose Symptoms, Prevention & Treatment Guide

-While kratom is still relatively new in the West, it has been responsible for an increasing number of overdose deaths.
-According to the CDC, between July 2016 and December 2017, there were 91 deaths where a kratom overdose was determined to be the primary cause of death.
+While kratom is still new in the West, it has been responsible for an increasing number of overdose deaths.
+According to the CDC, between July 2016 and December 2017, there were 91 deaths where a kratom overdose was the primary cause of death.

 What Are Some Common Types of Kratom?

-Kratom comes in many different breeds, commonly referred to as strains and veins.
-They all have the same active ingredient, mitragynine, so the only relevant distinction to our discussion is the physical form that kratom comes in, as there are different processing techniques that may affect the potency and effects of kratom.
+Kratom comes in many different breeds, referred to as strains and veins.
+They all have the same active ingredient, mitragynine.
+The only relevant distinction to our discussion is the physical form that kratom comes in.
+There are different processing techniques that may affect the potency and effects.
 Some of the different forms of kratom include:

 - Capsules or Pills